Nat Levine: Mascot

 Darro's high salaries were highly unusual for the notoriously cheap Levine.
 "He was a promoter and a money man, but you have to give him credit for picking the right things to make and the right men to create them for him," recalled screenwriter Maurice Geraghty.
 "I was paid $25 a week and worked six days a week, 8:30 to 6:00, and I mean worked.
 It was a real sweatshop operation, but jobs were hard to come by at the time...
 Offices were located in a cement factory, [and] across the street was a cemetery.
 You had a feeling that it wouldn't be long before you ended up there."
 Levine's biggest coup was luring cowboy superstar Tom Mix out of retirement to star in a deluxe serial, The Miracle Rider (1935).
 Levine was justifiably proud of this film, which grossed more than one million dollars—exceptional returns for a serial.
 Levine used some of the profits to expand his operation, buying the former Mack Sennett studio.

 Herbert Yates, who owned a film laboratory that serviced many small studios, wanted to combine these studios into one powerful company, with himself at the helm.
 Mascot was one of Yates's clients, and it merged into Yates's new Republic Pictures in 1935.
 Republic used Mascot's physical plant as its new base of operations, using Mascot's personnel.
 Levine, accustomed to being his own boss, was uncomfortable with the new setup, and Yates bought out Levine and his interests for one million dollars.

 Levine was reckless with the windfall, and after a brief association with Metro-Goldwyn-Mayer in 1938, he raised some cash by reissuing a few of his more popular serials, still using the Mascot brand name, in 1940.

-Levine finally became the manager of a movie theater in Redondo Beach, California, and held this position through the 1960s.
+Levine became the manager of the Picfair Theater on Pico and Fairfax in West Los Angeles until the early 1960's when he moved on to the Rolling Hills Theatre in Torrance, California, and held this position through the 1960s.
 He became a resident of the Motion Picture Home in Woodland Hills, California, where he died in 1989.